xShadowCodingx/shadowcms/README.md

 - **DATABASE_USERNAME**: This is the database username, change this to something else that is secure before moving to production.
 - **DATABASE_PASSWORD**: This is the database password, change this to something else that is secure before moving to production.
 - **SESSION_SIGNATURE_SECRET_KEY**: This is the secret key that will sign the cookies for session authentication.
 Change this to something more secure before moving to production.
+- **SESSION_TIMEOUT_MS**: This is the timeout in milliseconds.
+It is set to 90,000ms by default which is 15 minutes.
+Be careful not to give too much time as it opens the door for security issues.

 ##### The Message Handler